Associate Professor and Head of Information Technology Dept, OPAIC (Otago Polytechnic Auckland)

 What is the coolest, strangest, best, most meaningful, most ambitious or favourite project you’ve worked on so far?

 I have done a lot of projects in Games and Intelligent Educational applications for Health and Education.
-My favorite is Diabetic Mario.
+My longest one is Diabetic Mario.

 In collaboration with the University of Auckland, we are designing, implementing and evaluating educational mobile games that are fun to play, can enhance children’s knowledge of healthy diet and lifestyle and improve their relationship with their health care providers.

-This project has led to a successful Health Research Council grant (provided by the NZ Government) for 2017-2019, has been published in Games for Health journal and the Unitec team (led by myself) working on it won the Chief Executive’s runner-up award in 2017.
+This project has led to a successful Health Research Council grant (provided by the NZ Government) for 2017-2019, has been published in Games for Health journal and won the Chief Executive’s runner-up award in 2017.
+We are planning to conduct a full evaluation study in early 2019 and hopefully make the games available to health care providers throughout the country.

 What do you know about STEM now that you didn’t know at school?